 On Sunday February 17, 2019, a brand new adaptation of DIE ZAUBERFLÖTE aka ‘The Magic Flute’, the immensely popular opera by Mozart, premiered at the State Opera in Berlin.
 What makes this version of the piece, known to be performed simultaneously at multiple institutions across Germany (and the world) year after year, a must-see is two-fold.
 One: it’s directed by American Yuval Sharon, who was dubbed “Opera’s Disrupter in Residence” by The NYT.
 Two and most excitingly: the costumes are designed by none other than Walter Van Beirendonck.
+New performance dates until the end of December 2019 have been added after the first run ended in April, so don’t hesitate.

 As the Belgian designer and Antwerp Six member stated in an exclusive interview with KNOTORYUS last year, Yuval Sharon approached him looking for a designer “not afraid to look at things with child-like wonder”.